Sugimoto-dera: Overview

-The foundation of this temple is uncertain.
 The temple’s legend states that in the 8th century Gyōki (668–749) was crossing the Kantō region when he saw Kamakura from Mount Taizō (the Taizōzan in the temple's name) and decided to leave there a statue of the bodhisattva Kannon.
 He then carved and enshrined it himself.
-Later in 734, Emperor Shōmu was told by the bodhisvatta herself to build here a temple (the Hondō).The emperor ordered his minister, the Sadaijin Fujiwara no Fusasaki (681 – 737) to fulfill this order.
+Later in 734, Emperor Shōmu was told by the bodhisvatta herself to build here a temple (the Hondō).
+The emperor ordered his minister, the Sadaijin Fujiwara no Fusasaki (681 – 737) to fulfill this order.

 Another legend holds that it was Empress Kōmyō (701–760) rather than Emperor Shōmu who instructed Fujiwara no Fusasaki and Gyōki to build the temple, with a statue of Jūichimen Kannon as the main object of worship.
 The temple is therefore considered to be the oldest of Kamakura's temples, predating the Kamakura shogunate by half a millennium.

 In 851, the temple was visited by Ennin (794–864), who made a new Jūichimen Kannon statue and gave it to the temple.
 Again in 985, cloistered Emperor Kazan (968–1008) told the priest Eshin Sōzu Genshin (942–1017) to carve a third statue of Jūichimen Kannon and enshrine it in the temple.

 One evening in 1189 a fire destroyed the entire temple, but the temple's bettō, a man called Jōdai-bō, jumped into the fire and rescued the three statues, laying them under a large cryptomeria tree.
 From this episode stems the present name of the temple, “Sugimoto Kannon”,which literally means "Under the cryptomeria tree".
 The rescue was deemed miraculous, and greatly increased the temple's reputation and the number of its pilgrims.
 The story was later further embellished claiming that the statues repaired under the tree unaided, and simply were found under the tree.

 Historical accounts of the temple are rare, remaining most of its past largely unknown.
 Sugimoto-dera certainly predates the Kamakura period (1185–1333) and is therefore, if not the oldest, among the oldest temples in Kamakura.
 The Azuma Kagami calls it "Ōkura Kannon-dō”, or "Ōkura Kannon Hall", from the name of the area where it is located.
-The temple was visited in 1191 by Shōgun Minamoto no Yoritomo, who ordered extensive repairs.At that time, he is said to have donated the Juichimen Kannon statue in the front of the sanctuary, as the three honzon images were made into hibutsu hidden images.
+The temple was visited in 1191 by Shōgun Minamoto no Yoritomo, who ordered extensive repairs.
+At that time, he is said to have donated the Juichimen Kannon statue in the front of the sanctuary, as the three honzon images were made into hibutsu hidden images.